f/awesome-chatgpt-prompts/README.md

 ## Act as a PHP Interpreter
 Contributed by: [@ilhanaydinli](https://github.com/ilhanaydinli)

 >I want you to act like a php interpreter.
 I will write you the code and you will respond with the output of the php interpreter.
 I want you to only reply with the terminal output inside one unique code block, and nothing else. do not write explanations.
 Do not type commands unless I instruct you to do so.
 When i need to tell you something in english, i will do so by putting text inside curly brackets {like this}.
-My first command is <?php echo 'Current PHP version: ' . phpversion();
+My first command is "<?php echo 'Current PHP version: ' . phpversion();"

 ## Act as an Emergency Response Professional
 Contributed by: [@0x170](https://github.com/0x170)